SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

    !!            ^

 The example below defines a class called ``Document``.
-This class models a document that can be be initialized with a ``name`` property that is either a non-empty string value or ``nil``, but cannot be an empty string:
+This class models a document that can be initialized with a ``name`` property that is either a non-empty string value or ``nil``, but cannot be an empty string: